 Now, in fairness, there are a lot of Platinum members and I do find Marriott to be quite inconsistent, so temper your expectations when it comes to the unlimited suite upgrades. 😉

-Keep in mind that even award stays and redemptions of free night certificates count towards status with Marriott, so you don’t even have to stay 20 nights on paid rates.
-That’s potentially not that hard even for someone who is ordinarily a leisure traveler.
+Keep in mind that even award stays and redemptions of free night certificates count toward status with Marriott, potentially making it even easier to earn.

 How do other hotel credit card elite status opportunities compare?